Cleaning business growth hub

 • "Move-out clean passed inspection"

-Recurring cleaning is retention and routing; one-time deep cleans need fast quoting and review capture.
-Track booked revenue by source, average ticket, gross margin, response time, review velocity, and repeat-job rate separately so one busy channel does not hide a profit leak.
+Recurring cleaning is retention and route density; one-time deep cleans need fast quoting, checklist proof, and review capture.
+Track source, booked revenue, average ticket, gross margin, response time, cleaner capacity, review velocity, and repeat-job rate separately so one busy channel does not hide a profit leak.

 Run the response-time calculator